Danger & Eggs

 Danger & Eggs is an American animated series created by Mike Owens and Shadi Petosky that premiered on Amazon Video on June 30, 2017.
-The show focuses on the adventures of a "gender-free female lesbian child and her giant large-gamete friend," as described by Petosky.
-Petosky stated that she, and the show's cast, wanted to be overt about LGBT representation rather than having "metaphors and hidden symbology" within the series.
+The show focuses on the adventures of a cyan-haired teenaged girl and her giant anthropomorphic egg friend.

 Plot

-D. D. Danger, an imaginative thrill seeker, and her best friend, a lawful good, safety-first anthropomorphic egg named Phillip, experience a series of enjoyably chaotic adventures as "they do stuff".
+D.D.
+Danger, an imaginative thrill seeker, and her best friend, a lawful good, safety-first anthropomorphic egg named Phillip, experience a series of enjoyably chaotic adventures as they "do stuff".